cvs-health/testaro/README.md

 ]
 ```

-Therefore, any `motion` test must have a `which` property and may have a `what` property, and moreover must have `delay`, `interval`, and `count` properties.
+This object says that any `motion` test must, in addition to the required and optional properties of all tests, also have `delay`, `interval`, and `count` properties with number values.

 The meanings of the extra properties of test commands are stated in the first element of the array, except for the `withItems` property.
-The `true` or `false` value of that property, in any test requiring it, specifies whether the report of the results of the test should itemize the successes and failures.
+The `true` or `false` value of `withItems`, in any test requiring it, specifies whether the report of the results of the test should itemize the successes and failures.

 ##### Command sequence